cooperrc/numpy_gsod2020/proposal.md

 The third outcome is to advise students at University of Connecticut to build documentation in the [numpy-tutorials](https://github.com/numpy/numpy-tutorials) repository.
-The submitted tutorials or how-to documents will be Jupyter notebooks that use NumPy to solve an engineering problem.
+The submitted tutorials or how-to documents will be Jupyter notebooks that use NumPy to solve engineering problems.
 I will use some of my course notes/examples to submit an example notebook.
 I will advise students to follow the layout and structure as we build a [template](https://github.com/numpy/numpy-tutorials/pull/11) and [framing scheme](https://github.com/numpy/numpy-tutorials/issues/13).
 This outcome presents a